SolPaw321/SymkomPraktyki2025/README.md

 - Allow the user to select the meshing method (TET, HEX, POLY, or quadratic)
 - Add the option to generate user-defined reports and plots (UDF)
 - Finalize parameterization of initial conditions selected by the user
+- Add single file to run geometry, meshing and simulation in a single run
+- Allow the user to select number of processor in Fluent (default is 2) to speed up simulation process
+- Add some unittesting with examples